 Due to the limited coverage of the site offered by the single inclinometer, there is the possibility of undetected ground movements occurring elsewhere within the site.
 Such occurrences have been identified as shallow slip failures observed to the west of this area, towards Sandsend.
-These slope failures have been reported to and have been recorded by SBC who are monitoring these features.
+These slope failures have been reported to and have been recorded by SBC who are apparently observing and monitoring these features independently of Mouchel.